 This led me to Chicago, where I based myself for six years working as a performer, musician, playwright, and vocal teacher.
 The Windy City gave me opportunities to perform in many theatrical productions, including three national tours, as well as to become a proud member of Actors Equity Association.

-I recently graduated from the FSU/Asolo Conservatory for Actor Training in Sarasota, Florida, where I earned my MFA in Acting.
+I went on to earn my MFA in Acting from the FSU/Asolo Conservatory for Actor Training in Sarasota, Florida.
 This is another opportunity that has shifted the trajectory of my life, who I am as an artist, and as a person.
 I've been able to work with some of the finest theatrical artists I've had the pleasure of meeting.
 I can say, without fear of exaggeration, that I would not be the artist I am today without my experience here, surrounded by brilliant actors, designers, and production staff, including Broadway stars, Tony Award winning directors and composers... the list goes on.

-I keep my thoughts forward, embracing our theatrical world as a performer, teacher, writer, dialect coach, and director, where I will continue to seek deeper truths, stronger connections, and more powerful understandings of life through this beautiful medium of theatre.
+I keep my thoughts forward, embracing our theatrical world, where I will continue to seek deeper truths, stronger connections, and more powerful understandings of life through this beautiful medium of theatre.

 We begin again.